nixworks/public/news/2010/05/28/index.md

 ##### Peru
 ### [Peruvian AIDESEP indigenous leader Alberto Pizango, detained on Wednesday as he returned from almost a year in exile in Nicaragua and charged with objecting to oil digging in the rainforest, is released on bail. ](/news/2010/05/28/peruvian-aidesep-indigenous-leader-alberto-pizango-detained-on-wednesday-as-he-returned-from-almost-a-year-in-exile-in-nicaragua-and-charge.md)
-_Context: AIDESEP, Alberto Pizango, Nicaragua, Peru_
+_Context: Nicaragua, Peru, AIDESEP, Alberto Pizango_

 ##### President of South Africa
 ### [President of South Africa Jacob Zuma, in a rare disagreement with another African state, issues a statement of condemnation following Malawi's sentencing of a same-sex couple to 14 years in jail. ](/news/2010/05/28/president-of-south-africa-jacob-zuma-in-a-rare-disagreement-with-another-african-state-issues-a-statement-of-condemnation-following-malawi.md)
-_Context: Jacob Zuma, Malawi, President of South Africa, same-sex couples_
+_Context: President of South Africa, same-sex couples, Malawi, Jacob Zuma_

 ##### BBC
 ### [The BBC intervenes and tensions escalate after the UK cabinet members' threat to boycott "Question Time" unless Alastair Campbell, former adviser to Tony Blair, is removed from the panel. ](/news/2010/05/28/the-bbc-intervenes-and-tensions-escalate-after-the-uk-cabinet-members-threat-to-boycott-question-time-unless-alastair-campbell-former-ad.md)